zunda/mastodon-offline-pages/README.md

 Rename and edit to remove the fingerprints.

 ## LICENSE
-Following files are copied from [tootsuite/mastodon](https://github.com/tootsuite/mastodon) Copyright (C) 2016-2018 Eugen Rochko & other Mastodon contributor under the GNU Affero General Public License.
+Following files are copied from [tootsuite/mastodon](https://github.com/tootsuite/mastodon) with copyright (C) 2016-2018 Eugen Rochko & other Mastodon contributor under the GNU Affero General Public License.

 - public/500.html
 - public/oops.gif